 Securitization exposures are those which arise from traditional securitization, synthetic securitization, or resecuritization transactions where credit risk from underlying assets has been transferred to third parties and separated into at least two tranches reflecting different levels of seniority, whereby, the performance of the issued exposures is dependent on the performance of the underlying assets, and substantially all of the underlying assets are considered financial assets.
-A resecuritization is a securitization which has more than one underlying exposure and in which one or more of the underlying exposures is a securitization, assets, which are typically loans or debt securities, are transferred from an originator or sponsor to a special purpose entity (SPE), which receives funds to purchase the assets by issuing debt and equity securities to investors.
-Synthetic securitization achieves the transfer of credit risk to the investor through the use of credit derivatives or guarantees.
+A resecuritization is a securitization which has more than one underlying exposure and in which one or more of the underlying exposures is a securitization exposure.
+In addition, the Final Rule distinguishes between traditional and synthetic securitizations.
+In a traditional securitization, assets, which are typically loans or debt securities, are transferred from an originator or sponsor to a special purpose entity (SPE), which receives funds to purchase the assets by issuing debt and equity securities to investors.
+Synthetic securitization achieves the transfer of credit risk to the investor through the use of credit derivatives or quarantees.